 Propel America helps young adults go from high school into a career and higher education.
 We connect high schools, job-training organizations and community colleges, local employers and experienced mentors to build a clear path forward for students.

-Propel America is not a program operated in certain sites by one non-profit organization.
-Instead it is a model that brings together local, pre-existing institutions into unified systems of job training, job placement, and ongoing education.
+Propel America is not a program run in only certain sites by a single non-profit organization.
+Instead, it is a model that brings together existing institutions into a clear pathway bridging job training, job placement, and ongoing education.
 The Propel America model can be adopted in any community, urban or rural, red or blue.

 3. Credential, Interviews, & Transition

 After fellows earn their career credential, they have a guaranteed interview with one of Propel’s partner employers.
 Propel’s navigator support continues for a fellow’s first six months in the job; fellows continue to receive advising, have cohort meetings, and get help planning for next steps, like college, or advancing their careers.